Stocks rise slightly as investors closely watch bond market

-Stocks were slightly higher in early trading Monday as a modest drop in bond yields was helping lift the broader market.
+Stocks were slightly higher in afternoon trading Monday as a modest drop in bond yields was helping lift the broader market.
 Technology stocks were among the better performers, while banks fell.

 Stocks ended last week in the red as a rise in bond yields caused selling in many parts of the market.
 Bond yields have been moving steadily higher all year as investors have bet that the U.S. economy is poised to strongly recover later this year as vaccinations and trillions of dollars of government stimulus take effect.